 So, is crypto better than stocks — or are stocks better than crypto?
 Each one offers its own compelling set of opportunities, as well as risks.
 For new traders considering investing in crypto, here are some things to review as you enter the crypto vs. stocks debate.

 Stocks: A Quick Review

-A share of stock represents a percentage of a business.
 While stocks and whole sectors go in and out of fashion with investors, the stock itself still corresponds to a portion of a functioning company, with a price that reflects the value of that company.
 By contrast, cryptocurrencies are wholly digital, and that impacts their value, their real-world viability, and how they are traded.

 Cryptocurrency: A Quick Review

-Cryptocurrencies are different types of digital assets created and stored digitally.
+Cryptocurrencies are types of digital assets that are created and stored digitally, using blockchain technology.

-When you buy cryptocurrency, you own a set amount of currency.
 The value of a cryptocurrency reflects a variety of factors, including current supply and demand for that currency.
 In some cases, it also reflects a faith in the underlying technology that powers the currency, or a particular innovation that a certain crypto stands for.

 8 Major Differences Between Crypto and Stocks